Phase II Study of Dose-Adjusted EPOCH-Rituximab in Adults With Untreated Burkitt Lymphoma and c-MYC+ Diffuse Large B-Cell Lymphoma

 Patients must have one of the following histologic diagnoses:

-If questions arise related to diagnosis, please contact the NCI Principal Investigator, Dr. Mark Roschewski or the NCI study coordinator, A. Nicole Lucas.
+If questions arise related to diagnosis, please contact the National Cancer Institute (NCI) Principal Investigator, Dr. Mark Roschewski or the NCI study coordinator, A. Nicole Lucas.

 - Age greater than or equal to 18 years.
-Because no dosing or adverse event data are currently available on the use of EPOCH-R in patients <18 years of age, children are excluded from this study, but may be eligible for future pediatric trials
+Because no dosing or adverse event data are currently available on the use of etoposide, prednisone, vincristine, cyclophosphamide, doxorubicin, and rituximab (EPOCH-R) in patients <18 years of age, children are excluded from this study, but may be eligible for future pediatric trials

 - No prior treatment except patients may be entered if they have had prior limited-field radiotherapy, a short course of glucocorticoids, cyclophosphamide for an urgent problem at diagnosis (e.g. epidural cord compression, superior vena cava syndrome) and/or a single dose of intrathecal methotrexate (MTX) at the time of the pre-treatment diagnostic lumbar puncture.